JanSzyndlarewicz/FFS-API/README.md

 ## About
 FastFileStore is designed to provide a fast and efficient way to store and manage files.
 The application is divided into two main parts: the backend server and the GUI app.

 I took the lead on developing the backend server.
 The server is built with Python and uses Django for the web framework and [SQLite](https://sqlite.org/) for the database.
 It provides a robust API for managing files, including operations like uploading, downloading, and deleting files.
 The server also includes features like file encryption and access control for added security.
+Logging is also available and enabled by default; information about server events will be outputted to Server/application.log file.

 ## Contact
 If you have any questions or feedback, feel free to reach out: